kammitama5/kammitama5.github.io/_posts/2023-08-26-Saturday-August-26th.md

 - In 2016, when I did a programme via NASA, one of the things I always remember is that my roommates at the time were waiting on me to show up because (as I was also working full-time) I was the only one who had enough money in my account to put my card as the incident fee hold card for the hotel that NASA booked for us to stay in.
-NASA had paid for it, but the hotel still wanted a card on file to hold something like $75, which is a lot of money for a student who is just going to school, with not a lot (of money) coming in.
+NASA had paid for our stay, but the hotel still wanted a card on file to hold something like $75, which is a lot of money for a student who is just going to school, with not a lot (of money) coming in.
 None of these students could fully check in otherwise to their rooms.
 Little things like this make a difference, and I think in moving forward, can make